 Our Actuarial Development Programme will give you broad exposure to firms in either the life or general insurance industry and you will also carry out research and analysis within risk-specific specialisms.
 You’ll meet with the firms we regulate, prepare succinct reports and make persuasive recommendations.

 What’s more, you’ll enjoy all the encouragement and opportunity you need to learn and progress.
 This starts with an initial two-year training programme which will introduce you to the wider work of the Bank, help you develop personal and business skills as well as technical expertise.
 We'll also support you through your professional studies with study leave and funding for study materials and support.

-Bring us a 2:1 in any subject, at least 120 UCAS points using the 2017 UCAS Tariff System (this is equivalent to 300 UCAS points using the pre 2017 UCAS Tariff System), and an A-Level (or equivalent) in Maths at grade B or above - include with that strong analytical skills, and plenty of initiative and drive, and you could soon be making an impact not only on the Bank and the insurance industry, but on the wider economy too.
+Bring us a 2:1 in any subject, at least 300 UCAS points, and an A-Level (or equivalent) at grade B or above - include with that strong analytical skills, and plenty of initiative and drive, and you could soon be making an impact not only on the Bank and the insurance industry, but on the wider economy too.

 We look for people who are about to graduate or have graduated in the last two years.